dmbarbour/glas/docs/GlasDesign.md

 * **put** (V (label?_|R) label -- (label:V|R)) - given a label, record, and value on the data stack, create new record with the given label associated with the given value.
 Will replace existing label in record.
 * **del** ((label?_|R) label -- R) - remove label from record.
 Equivalent to adding label then removing it except for any prefix shared with other labels in the record.

+In these cases, labels may be arbitrary bitstrings.
+An invalid label also results in a failed operation.
 Variants are essentially singleton records.
 The distinction between records and variants will mostly be handled during by static analysis instead of runtime ops.

 ### Annotations Operators